Trivulzianus/log4view/README.md

 To create a network graph from your logs, follow these simple steps:

 1. Prepare your log data.
-2. Load the data into the program.
+2. Run the program.
+You will be prompted to link the file path to your logs.
+You will also be required to enter a secondary key, which will be used to create the relationship between the nodes.
-3. Select your preferred layout.
+3. Load the data into the program.
+Ensure your logs are in JSON or CSV format.
 4. Generate and explore the network graph.

 ```bash